 Tag the 'Town

-As you walked through campus this spring, you might have noticed blue and white tags on equipment, walls, buildings or even people...
+As you walked through campus the week of April 22nd, you might have noticed blue and white tags on equipment, walls, buildings or even people...

-From April 22nd - 24th students will, once again, Tag the ‘Town by adorning campus with tags of all shapes and sizes to mark hundreds of items made possible by the generosity of E-town donors.
+From April 22 through April 24 students, once again, “Tagged the ‘Town” by adorning campus with tags of all shapes and sizes to mark hundreds of items made possible by the generosity of E-town donors.

-Tag the ‘Town offers a meaningful opportunity for students to thank our contributors for their dedication, and to demonstrate the many ways in which our campus, students, faculty and staff benefit from donor support.
+Tag the ‘Town offers a meaningful opportunity for students to thank our contributors for their dedication, and to demonstrate the many ways that our campus, students, faculty and staff benefit from donor support.

-In its second year, the campus will be glittered with more tags than last year, topping the scale at 250.
-Too, onlookers will find students, faculty and staff showing their gratitude by wearing pins designed as mini-tags.
+In its second year, the campus was glittered with more tags than last year, topping the scale at 250.
+As well, students, faculty and staff showed their gratitude by wearing pins designed as mini-tags.

-Tags will remain on display throughout the weeks as a reminder of the generosity of donors.
-Also, check out the list of featured items below and learn first-hand how donor support directly impacts our students by reading a few feature stories.
+Tags remained on display throughout the week as a reminder of the generosity of donors.
+You can check out the list of featured items below, and learn first-hand how donor support directly impacts our students by reading student stories.